SixArm/sixarm-company-consulting-agreement/README.md

 areas, such as for trade secrets, private security, non-public documents, etc.

-Note: In general, a confidentiality agreement may be also known as a non-disclosure agreement (NDA), confidential disclosure agreement (CDA), proprietary information agreement (PIA) or secrecy agreement (SA).
+Note: In general, a confidentiality agreement may be also known as a non-disclosure agreement ("NDA"), confidential disclosure agreement ("CDA"), proprietary information agreement ("PIA") or secrecy agreement ("SA").

 ### 3.6.
 Non-Compete Agreement